Owls live on every continent, except Antarctica and they have developed unique talents, depending upon the area that they live in.

 Each species of eats different types of fish and many of these things depend on where they live.
 If it lives close to the water, chances are that it will eat more fish and crabs that are available to them.

 Here is a list of animals they eat:

 What do owls eat at night?

-Most owls are nocturnal, which means that they sleep during the day and they do most of their eating during the night.
-Even though this is not true for all owls, depending on where the owl lives, it is true for most of them.
+Most are nocturnal, which means that they sleep during the day and they do most of their eating during the night.
+Even though this is not true for all, depending on where they live, it is true for most of them.
 During the nighttime hours, there are many rodents and insects that are nocturnal as well and they come out at night.

-Many of the nocturnal animals that owls will eat at night include mice, rats, voles, rabbits, squirrels, moths, skunks, frogs, toads, birds, bats, foxes, and more.
-Owls prepare themselves by knowing the territory that they live in and they can navigate throughout the area and catch their prey at night.
-Since owls have such large eyes, they have better seeing conditions at night and they don’t have to turn their heads to see the prey that they are about to catch.
+Many of the nocturnal animals that they eat at night include mice, rats, voles, rabbits, squirrels, moths, skunks, frogs, toads, birds, bats, foxes, and more.
+They prepare themselves by knowing the territory that they live in and they can navigate throughout the area and catch their prey at night.
+Since they have such large eyes, they have better seeing conditions at night and they don’t have to turn their heads to see the prey that they are about to catch.

 Do owls eat fruit?

-Owls are birds that are found all over the world and are considered “birds of prey,” which means that they are always hunting for other animals to eat.
-Since owls are predators and carnivores, it means that they eat small animals and insects to survive.
+They are found all over the world and are considered “birds of prey,” which means that they are always hunting for other animals to eat.
+Since they are predators and carnivores, it means that they eat small animals and insects to survive.